SGtheLucky1/RHYTHM-2.0/README.txt

    	[2] Resources
 		Contains the STL files for the 3D-printed parts used in experimental setup.
 		Contains the manuscript relevant to the toolkit.

-	[3] Sample Datasets
-		Contains the sample rabbit dataset.
-Also available at *insert link to sample data*.

-	[4] Source Code
+	[3] Source Code
 		Contains the MATLAB related files in the MATLAB folder.

-		Contains VTK source files.
+A sample dataset can be found along with the Github release at https://github.com/SGtheLucky1/RHYTHM-2.0

-Required User Modifications (as of August 24, 2017):
+Required User Modifications (as of January 23, 2018):

 	[1] Change path names in files.